Blockchain-Learning-Group/dapp-fundamentals/course-content/bonus-exercises.rst

 7. Give it a shot!
 Try starting a game and taking turns, watch as the game board's indexes are filled.

+- now take a look what problems do you notice?

+**STOP RECORDING**

+- did you have some time to play with the contract?
+- Any big issues come up?
+- what we noticed was:

 .. important::